 The island of Paros can be deceiving.
 During the day, it was quiet and charming.
 Once the sun set and the drinks started flowing, Paros became a different animal.
 The fun thing about Paros is that there really aren’t that many options for nightlife.
 That means everyone congregates at the same nightlife venues.
 Paroikia and Naoussa are the two towns where you’ll find the most options for nightlife.
 However, I recommend sticking around Paroikia.
 As a backpacker, you’ll probably stay at Paros Backpackers.

-Most travelers stay here, about 10 minutes walk away from Paros’ main hub of Paroikia.
+Most travelers stay here, about a 10 minute walk away from Paros’ main hub of Paroikia.
 At sunset, all the guests head up to the rooftop for drinks and golden hour views.
 Once George starts shutting the show down around 11, everyone heads for the bars together.
-It’s a straight up backpacker takeover, and in high season, you’ll often be rolling with a squad of at least 30-40 deep.
+It is a straight-up backpacker takeover.
+In high season, you’ll often be rolling with a squad of at least 30-40 deep.
 You bring the party with you, so it doesn’t really matter where you end up.

 Kos